merlincox/aws-ecs-fargate-deployer/README.md

 This repo contains a Bash deploy script and CloudFormation templates for deploying a Docker image to AWS ECS (Elastic Container Service) using the serverless Fargate launch type.

+The application which is deployed is a example React service side rendered (SSR) single page app (SPA).

+### AWS deployment

 The CloudFormation templates are adapted from the [AWS Labs ECS templates](https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/ECS).

 Natively the templates already accomplish these tasks: